South of the Border Road Trip: The Ultimate Pit Stop

 Big Stuff Everywhere—And We Mean Everywhere!

-Every seasoned road tripper knows that certain stops become legendary not just for what they offer, but for how they make you feel.
-South of the Border delivers that perfect blend of kitsch and charm that transforms a simple interstate rest into a memorable adventure.
+Every seasoned road tripper knows that certain stops become legendary not just for what they offer, but for how they make you feel.<br>South of the Border delivers that perfect blend of kitsch and charm that transforms a simple interstate rest into a memorable adventure.

 A Roadside Legend Since 1949

-The strategic location near the state line proved genius—catching travelers in both directions and capitalizing on different state regulations.
+The strategic location near the state line was genius—catching travelers in both directions and capitalizing on differing state regulations.
 This border positioning became central to the attraction’s identity and marketing appeal.

 Billboard Build-Up: Pedro’s Personal Brand of Subtle